-They removed the foreign gods from their midst and they worshiped Yahweh.
+16 They removed the foreign gods from their midst and they worshiped Yahweh.
 Then His soul became dismayed with the suffering of Israel.

-Then the Israelites threw away the idols of the foreign gods they had cherished, and they worshiped Yahweh.
+16 Then the Israelites threw away the idols of the foreign gods they had cherished, and they worshiped Yahweh.
 He saw that they were suffering very much, and he reached the limit of his endurance over the misery of Israel.

+- the sons of

-- the sons of (2) - Israel
+- the sons of (2)

+- Israel